 They go further though.
 They have members who seek out and harass anyone who speaks out about them by swarming on social media, contacting employers to claim all sort of reverse harassment, to threatening lawsuits.

-The Metis Nation is an established nation with a real history and verifiable detail for centuries.
+The Metis Nation is an established nation with history of verifiable detail for centuries.
 For example, as a member of this nation, I could only state on my application my “Metis” – my Michif ancestry, not my Cree, Haudenosaunee, or any other Indigenous nation to which I’m related.

 The details of these organizations are publicly available, as are the officially recognized Metis Nation on their own and the Government of Canada’s websites, yet award, grant or bursary organizations, employers, and especially the Canadian media have not thought to act on determining who is officially recognized, as they hand out opportunities meant for the Indigenous.
 The unfortunate result are long waiting lists for recognized nation members often held back for years, if not entirely rejected.